pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection command group
 ------------------------

-The **connection** command group defines commands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the the file.
-This allows multiple connections to be defined and then used by name rather than through the detailed parameters of the connection.

-Connections in the :term:`connections file` can be created by:

-* Using the :ref:`connection save command` with the current connection.
-This options uses the parameters current connection to define and save a connection in the connections file.

-The connection information for each connection is based on the information used to create a connection and is largely the same information as is in the options for pywbemcli.
-The data includes:
+The ``connection`` command group has commands that manage named connection definitions that are persisted in a :term:`connections file`.
+This allows maintaining multiple connection definitions and then using any one via the :ref:`--name general option`.

+The attributes of each connection definition in the connections file are:

-* **name** - name of the connection (required) and defined with an argument.
+* **name** - name of the connection definition.
+See :ref:`--name general option`.
-* **server** - the url for the defined connection.
+* **server** - URL of the WBEM server, or None if the connection definition is for a mock WBEM server.
 See :ref:`--server general option`.
-* **default-namespace** - the default namespace defined for the connection (required).
+* **default-namespace** - default namespace for the WBEM server.
 See :ref:`--default-namespace general option`.
-* **user** - the user name for the connection (optional).
+* **user** - user name for the WBEM server.
 See :ref:`--user general option`.
-* **password** - the password for the connection (optional).
+* **password** - password for the WBEM server.
 See :ref:`--password general option`.
-* **no-verify** - a boolean flag option that, if set causes the pywbem client not to verify any certificate received from the WBEM server certificate.
-Otherwise the ssh client software verifies the validity of the server certificate received from the WBEM server during connection setup.
+* **verify** - a boolean flag controlling whether the pywbem client verifies any certificate received from the WBEM server.
 See :ref:`--verify general option`.
-* **certfile** - optional server certificate filename.
+* **certfile** - path name of the server certificate file.
 See :ref:`--certfile general option`.
-* **keyfile** - optional client private keyfile filename.
+* **keyfile** - path name of the client private key file.
 See :ref:`--keyfile general option`.
-* **timeout** - optional timeout value.
+* **timeout** - client-side timeout for operations against the WBEM server.
 See :ref:`--timeout general option`.
-* **mock-server** - optional definition  a mock server environment using the pywbem mock module.
-This parameter is used, the ``--server`` must not be defined.
+* **mock-server** - list of files defining the setup of the mock WBEM server, or None if the connection definition is for a real WBEM server.
   See :ref:`--mock-server general option`.

-The connection information is saved in the :term:`connections file` when the :ref:`connection save command` command are executed.
-Multiple connection files may be maintained in separate directories.

 The commands in this group are:

 * :ref:`Connection delete command` - Delete a WBEM connection definition.
 * :ref:`Connection export command` - Export the current connection.
 * :ref:`Connection list command` - List the WBEM connection definitions.
-* :ref:`Connection save command` - Save a connection to a new WBEM connection definition named NAME.
+* :ref:`Connection save command` - Save the current connection to a new WBEM connection definition.
-* :ref:`Connection select command` - Select a WBEM connection definition as current/default connection.
+* :ref:`Connection select command` - Select a WBEM connection definition as current or default.
 * :ref:`Connection show command` - Show connection info of a WBEM connection definition.
 * :ref:`Connection test command` - Test the current connection with a predefined WBEM request.

 .. _`Connection delete command`:

 Connection delete command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection delete`` command deletes a specific connection by name or selection.
+The ``connection delete`` command deletes a connection definition from the :term:`connections file`.
-If the NAME argument exists, it attemts to delete the connection with that name;
-otherwise it presents a selection list for the user to pick a connection to delete.

-The following
+If the ``NAME`` argument is specified, the connection definition with that name is deleted.
+Otherwise, the command displays the list of connection definitions and prompts the user for picking the one to be deleted.

-example deletes the connection defined in the add command above:
+Example that deletes a connection definition by the specified name:

 .. code-block:: text

     $ pywbemcli connection delete me

-To delete by selection:
+Example that deletes a connection definition by selecting it:

 .. code-block:: text